ATD 1-LAW

 False

-Juma sold some goods to Salome for kshs 5,000 and received a cheque.
+Fahari sold some goods to Salome for USD 20,000 and received a cheque.
 On presentation, the cheque was dishonored by the bank.
-Juma is an ________
+Salome is an:

 Unpaid seller

-An agreement between two or more parties in which there is a reciprocal exchange of goods or service.
+An agreement between two or more parties in which there is a reciprocal exchange of goods or services.

-________refers to a contract whereby the seller transfers or agrees to transfer the property in goods to the buyer for a money consideration.
+A contract whereby the seller transfers or agrees to transfer the property in goods to the buyer for a money consideration

 In contract law,_______ means there has been a meeting of the minds of all parties involved and everyone involved has accepted the offered contractual obligations of each party.